LLAW3255

 LLAW3254 is a LITE Lab@HKU programme foundational course and is highly recommended but not required for enrolment of this course.

 This is not a clinical course supervised by a licensed legal practitioner, and so student work product does not constitute legal advice.
 Like all other Faculty of Law experiential courses, assessment is on a pass/fail basis.
-Students are warned that inadequate effort during class and for their projects will result in a failing grade, and students may only drop the course after enrolment with the instructor’s consent.
+Students are warned that inadequate effort during class and for their projects will result in a failing grade.

 1.3 Course teachers